The Chinese Martyrs – Readings

 Tools: Email; Print; Font-size

-Commentary Ezekiel 47:1-2,8-9,12; Psalm 45; 1 Corinthians 3:9-11,16-17; John 2:13-22
+Commentary Ezekiel 47:1-2,8-9,12; 1 Corinthians 3:9-11,16-17; John 2:13-22

-Today’s reading from John’s Gospel is the account of Jesus’ cleansing the Temple.
+Today’s reading from John’s Gospel is the account of Jesus’ cleansing of the Temple.
 The synoptics report this event just before the Passion, but John puts it much earlier, just after the story of the wedding feast at Cana.

 We are told Jesus had gone up to Jerusalem from Galilee because the Passover feast was near.
 When he entered the Temple area he found people selling oxen, sheep and doves to be offered by pilgrims as sacrifices.
 There were also money changers because Roman currency could not be used in the Temple and had to be changed for Jewish shekels.
 Jesus was not at all happy about these activities.